CUBRID/cubrid-manual/en/sql/query/show.rst

 The **SHOW INDEX** statement displays the index information.
 This query has the following columns:

 *   Table: Table Name
 *   Non_unique

     *   0: Duplicate data are not allowed
     *   1: Duplicate data are allowed

 *   Key_name: Index name
 *   Seq_in_index: Serial number of the column in the index.
 Starts from 1.
 *   Column_name: Column name
 *   Collation: Method of sorting columns in the index.
 'A' means ascending and **NULL** means not sorted.
 *   Cardinality: The number of values measuring the unique values in the index.
 Higher cardinality increases the opportunity of using an index.
 This value is updated every time **SHOW INDEX** is executed.
 *   Sub_part: The number of bytes of the indexed characters if the columns are indexed partially. **NULL** if all columns are indexed.
 *   Packed: Shows how keys are packed.
 If they are not packed, it will be **NULL**.
 *   Null: YES if a column can include **NULL**, NO if not.
 *   Index_type: Index to be used (currently, only the BTREE is supported.)
+*   Func: A function which is used in a function-based index

 ::